Saturday, May 24, 2025

 The reference to "byelaws" would appear, in the applicable part, to be section 11.

 This does include a reference to "air" craft.
-However, reading through to 11(b), it's clear that there is no ban; it's a qualified expectation:
+However, reading through to 11(b), it's clear that there is no ban; it's a qualified expectation, provided you have been authorised:

 "No person shall ride or drive any conveyance to the danger or annoyance of or